Igor-Kuts/Projects/README.md

 #### Added

-- 'dfs_eulerian_path': Algorithm to find Eulerian Path in a graph, if one is present
+- 'dfs_eulerian_path': Algorithm to find Eulerian Path in a graph via Depth First Search

 ### May 8, 2023